 How to Engineer a Change of Heart

-Every time a character encounters plot or another character that challenge an existing belief, you have an opportunity.
+Every time there are character turning points, you have an opportunity.
 Let’s say that your protagonist hates the school bully.
 This is a familiar enough trope that anyone can understand it, and the emotions behind it.
 “She is so mean,” your character might think, and that’s that.

 Aftercare for Character Turning Points

 The important thing is to never rest on your laurels.
-Instead of making your protagonist’s opinion linear or contradictory, turn it into an arc.
+Instead of making your protagonist’s opinion linear or contradictory, turn it into character development.
 The relationship with Queen Bee should have its own trajectory.
 And each turn of the screw should appear on the page.

 Once your POV character has seen Queenie in a moment of vulnerability, don’t go back to, “She is so mean.”
 That doesn’t quite fit anymore.
 Queen Bee might still be mean, but now, the opinion could temper to, “I wonder what’s going on under the surface?”
 Then maybe QB is mean again, and then it can progress further to, “Well, if she’s got problems, why is she taking them out on us?”
 Finally, there’s some kind of reconciliation.
 Maybe in then it becomes, “I get it now, and I’m sorry I never reached out to help.”

 As we learn more about the characters and their situations, always make sure that your protagonist’s opinions are changing and specific and the reader can easily follow.
-Whenever you set up a turning point, let the protagonist reflect.
+Whenever you set up character turning points, let the protagonist reflect.

 This way, not only will your protagonist have relationships in the novel with other characters and plot points, but each important opinion and belief will also have a trajectory, like a living, breathing thing.

-Working on character relatability, objective, or motivation?
+Working on character development?
 Hire me as your novel editor and we’ll make sure you’re creating fully realized fictional people on the page.